KurangKering/simple-chat-api/README.md

 ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃

 ### End-point: messages/list-conversations
-Show list of conversations between authenticated user and his friends
+Show list of conversations between authenticated user and his friends. return friend data, last message ( it can be from user or his friend), and total unread messages
 #### Method: GET
 >```
 >{{base_url}}/messages/list-conversations